HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/README.md

 ## Other Security Considerations

-### Managing Secrets
+### Managing Secrets: Best Practices

-First of all, **do not put them inside your image!**

-Also, **don’t use environment variables** for your sensitive info, either.
-Anyone w**ho can run `docker inspect` or `exec` into the container can find your secret**.

-Docker volumes are better.
-They are the recommended way to access your sensitive info in the Docker docs.
-You can **use a volume as temporary file system held in memory**.
-Volumes remove the `docker inspect` and the logging risk.
-However, **root users could still see the secret, as could anyone who can `exec` into the container**.

-Even **better than volumes, use Docker secrets**.

-If you just need the **secret in your image**, you can use **BuildKit**.
-BuildKit cuts build time significantly and has other nice features, including **build-time secrets support**.

-There are three ways to specify the BuildKit backend so you can use its features now.:
+It's crucial to avoid embedding secrets directly in Docker images or using environment variables, as these methods expose your sensitive information to anyone with access to the container through commands like `docker inspect` or `exec`.

+**Docker volumes** are a safer alternative, recommended for accessing sensitive information.
+They can be utilized as a temporary filesystem in memory, mitigating the risks associated with `docker inspect` and logging.
+However, root users and those with `exec` access to the container might still access the secrets.

+**Docker secrets** offer an even more secure method for handling sensitive information.
+For instances requiring secrets during the image build phase, **BuildKit** presents an efficient solution with support for build-time secrets, enhancing build speed and providing additional features.

+To leverage BuildKit, it can be activated in three ways:

-1. Set it as an environment variable with `export DOCKER_BUILDKIT=1`.
+1. Through an environment variable: `export DOCKER_BUILDKIT=1`
-2. Start your `build` or `run` command with `DOCKER_BUILDKIT=1`.
+2. By prefixing commands: `DOCKER_BUILDKIT=1 docker build .`
-3. Enable BuildKit by default.
-Set the configuration in /_etc/docker/daemon.json_ to _true_ with: `{ "features": { "buildkit": true } }`.
-Then restart Docker.
+3. By enabling it by default in the Docker configuration: `{ "features": { "buildkit": true } }`, followed by a Docker restart.

-4. Then you can use secrets at build time with the `--secret` flag like this:
+BuildKit allows for the use of build-time secrets with the `--secret` option, ensuring these secrets are not included in the image build cache or the final image, using a command like:

 ```bash
 docker build --secret my_key=my_value ,src=path/to/my_secret_file .
 ```

-Where your file specifies your secrets as key-value pair.

-These secrets are excluded from the image build cache. and from the final image.

-If you need your **secret in your running container**, and not just when building your image, use **Docker Compose or Kubernetes**.

-With Docker Compose, add the secrets key-value pair to a service and specify the secret file.
-Hat tip to [Stack Exchange answer](https://serverfault.com/a/936262/535325) for the Docker Compose secrets tip that the example below is adapted from.

-Example `docker-compose.yml` with secrets:
+For secrets needed in a running container, **Docker Compose and Kubernetes** offer robust solutions.
+Docker Compose utilizes a `secrets` key in the service definition for specifying secret files, as shown in a `docker-compose.yml` example:

 ```yaml
 version: "3.7"
 services:
   my_service:
     image: centos:7
     entrypoint: "cat /run/secrets/my_secret"
     secrets:
       - my_secret
 secrets:
   my_secret:
     file: ./my_secret_file.txt
 ```

-Then start Compose as usual with `docker-compose up --build my_service`.

-If you’re using [Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/), it has support for secrets.
-[Helm-Secrets](https://github.com/futuresimple/helm-secrets) can help make secrets management in K8s easier.
-Additionally, K8s has Role Based Access Controls (RBAC) — as does Docker Enterprise.
-RBAC makes access Secrets management more manageable and more secure for teams.
+This configuration allows for the use of secrets when starting services with Docker Compose.

+In Kubernetes environments, secrets are natively supported and can be further managed with tools like [Helm-Secrets](https://github.com/futuresimple/helm-secrets).
+Kubernetes' Role Based Access Controls (RBAC) enhances secret management security, similar to Docker Enterprise.

 ### gVisor